terminaldweller/cgrep/README.md

   -var                       - map variables only

 ```
-Also, cgrep is a clang tool, so it will accecpt all valid clang commandline options.<br/>
+`cgrep` is a clang tool, so it will accecpt all valid clang commandline options.<br/>